Do Go On - 396 - Rosemary Brown: A Musical Seance

 My question today is, what skill or talent do you gamify your day with or take an odd pleasure in that maybe others poke fun at you for?

-I'm good at packing and organizing, so I gamify my day by playing a little game like Dishwasher Tetris where I always get the high score and my partner enjoys making fun of me for my little weirdsy point of pride.
+I'm good at packing and organising, so I gamify my day by playing a little game like dishwasher Tetris, where I always get the high score and my

-I always get the highest score.
+I always get the high score.

 I hope you've all recovered from Melbourne Comedy Festival by the time this is read out.